lcarsdev/TechnicalAssessment/README.md

 - Decision making - Ability to answer questions as to the decisions you made during your implementation.
 - Bonuses - Anything done beyond the minimum requirements
 - NOTE: Implementing features not required (nice-to-have features) are unlikely to make up for missed requirements.
-- Tip: Using the Board within this project to express Work Items (User Stories, tasks, etc.) that communicate your understanding of the requirements is very good way to ensure you meet them all.
+- Tip: Using the Kanban Board within this project to express Work Items (User Stories, tasks, etc.) that communicate your understanding of the requirements is very good way to ensure you meet them all.

 # Communication
-Please use issues to communicate your questions, this helps us track conversations in orderly fashion and within context.
+Please use the Github Issues to communicate your questions, this helps us track conversations in an orderly fashion and within context.
+If you have a question, create a new issue and we will respond accordingly.

 Note: Your questions should be more around *what* and less around *how*.
 The *how* is for you to figure out. *What* is for when you need clarification on a requirement or guideline.